ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-host-1 --tags frr --diff
 `

-* configure rack-1-leaf-1
+* Configure rack-1-leaf-1

 From your earlier python virtual env on your host machine, spin up the vagrant vm for rack-1-leaf-1.
 Note that it takes a looong time, sometimes 20 minutes, for it to completely come online so be patient.
 Once you can ssh into rack-1-leaf-1 use ansible to configure it.

 `vagrant up rack-1-leaf-1`

-* use ansible to configure rack-1-leaf-1
+* Use ansible to configure rack-1-leaf-1

 From within your python virtual env on your host machine, run the configuration playbook against the leaf:

 `
 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-leaf-1
 `

+* Check BGP status and routes

-* once the configuration completes you should see rack-1-host-1 and rack-1-leaf-1 form a BGP session.
+Once the configuration completes you should see rack-1-host-1 and rack-1-leaf-1 form a BGP session.
 Check its status and routes exchanged.
 You should see that every host IP bound to the bgp-nic interface of rack-1-host-1 becomes a /32 BGP route advertised from rack-1-host-1 to rack-1-leaf-1

 ```text
 sudo vtysh
 show ip route bgp
 ```

-* add iptables SNAT rule
+* Add iptables SNAT rule

 The Geneve tunnels will use the loopback as destinations, but they also need to use the loopback IP as their src IP when communicating with the remote Geneve TEP.
 We use an iptables rule to force this to happen.  (!)
 This was not in Luis's blog, but I found my Geneve tunnels would not come up if I didn't do it.